fibo/algebra/README.md

 #### Matrix inversion

-It is defined only for square matrices which determinant is not zero.
+It is defined only for square matrices which [determinant][#matrix-determinant] is not zero.

 ##### `Matrix.inversion(matrix)`